slyval/guidelines/SAP Commerce/Commerce Conventions.md

 ### Classes and Interfaces

 #### Interfaces
 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
-Therefore:

 - An interface should be created for all services, facades and data access objects.
-The exception is only when a service is inheriting an existing implementation and not define new publicly accessible methods
+The exception is only when a service is inheriting an existing implementation and not defining new publicly accessible methods
 - When creating an interface, the name:

 	- Should convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface